 Aequus is a specialty pharmaceutical company, with a focus on commercializing value-add products in specialty therapeutic areas in the Canadian market.
-Aequus' sales force currently markets third party products for which the Company receives revenues based on agreed upon percentages of net sales.
+Aequus' sales force currently markets third party products for which the Company receives revenues based on agreed upon percentages of net sales and licensed products where Aequus books sales revenues.
 The Company continues to build its pipeline in ophthalmology and has recently added a number of near-commercial stage products through in-licensing agreements.